foambubble/foam/docs/user/features/daily-notes.md

 # Daily Notes

 Daily notes allow you to quickly create and access a new notes file for each day.
-This is a surpisingly effective and increasingly common strategy to organize notes and manage events.
+This is a surprisingly effective and increasingly common strategy to organize notes and manage events.

 View today's note file by running the `Foam: Open Daily Note` command, by using the shortcut `alt+d` (note: shortcuts can be [overridden](https://code.visualstudio.com/docs/getstarted/keybindings)), or by using [#snippets](#Snippets).
-The name, location, and title of daily notes files is [#configurable](#Configuration).
+The name, location, and title of daily notes files are [#configurable](#Configuration).

 ## Roam-style Automatic Daily Notes